MadhuraBelsare1/card-developer/docs/release-notes/card/card_overview.md

    * **Activate Card**: activate a card instantaneously after issue.
 The API can be integrated across multiple channels such as Online Banking, the Customer Service Portal, and IVR.
    * **Activation Search**: retrieve the current activation status of a card including, other pertinent details like the activation date, activation method, and last activation attempt through a specific operation.

-<span style="color:#ff6600;">**Add**</span> feature allows Financial Institutions to add a new card record modeled on an existing card number, account number or FI defaults (logo, prefix, card class). _Supports Pan Tokenization (non-transaction token: NTT)_
+<span style="color:#ff6600;">**Add**</span> feature adds a new card record modeled on an existing card number, account number or FI defaults (logo, prefix, card class). _Supports Pan Tokenization (non-transaction token: NTT)_

    * **Add Card:** adds a primary cardholder record to Fiserv system by way of a PAN based on an existing PAN (copy) or a default template that the institution has established.
-   * **Non-Transaction Token Search:** allows for search of a non-transaction token for an existing PAN.
+   * **Non-Transaction Token Search:** NTT searches on card numbers and returns PAN non-transaction tokens.

-<span style="color:#ff6600;">**Audit**</span> feature allows user to retrieve the audit details of a given debit card enabling investigation of cardholder data and provides six months of cardholder audit history.
+<span style="color:#ff6600;">**Audit**</span> feature retrieves the up to six months of cardholder audit history.

-   * **Audit Search:** retrieves audit log records.
-Response time will vary based on search criteria.
+   * **Audit Record Details:** retrieves _audit records details_ for card numbers.
-   * **Audit Details:** retrieves the details of audit log records.
+   * **Audit Log Search"::** retrieves _audit log search_ for card numbers.
+Response time varies based on search criteria.

 <span style="color:#ff6600;">**Compromised Cards**</span> feature returns a details of compromised cards for both debit and credit for the provided cardnumber.
+The following informtion is required for a list or details of compromised cards:

-  * **cardnumber:** required for a list or details of compromised cards.
+  * cardnumber
-  * **networkalert:** required for a list or details of compromised cards.
+  * networkalert
-  * **fromdate:** required for a list of compromised cards.
+  * fromdate
-  * **todate:** required for a list of compromised cards.
+  * todate
-  * **pageLimit:** required for a list of compromised cards.
+  * pageLimit
-  * **pageOffset:** required for a list of compromised cards.
+  * pageOffset

 <span style="color:#ff6600;">**Demographics**</span> feature retrieves and updates details beyond basic cardholder information--including address, contact information, and TCPA revocation information--using the full card number.
-The service also enables the update of address and contact information along with related ATM-specific preferences for a given cardholder.  _Supports Pan Tokenization (non-transaction token: NTT)_
+It can update the address and contact information based on ATM-specific preferences for the cardholder.  _Supports Pan Tokenization (non-transaction token: NTT)_

-   * **Address:** updates address information of a cardholder.
+   * **Address:** update address information of a cardholder.
-   * **Demographics Search:** retrieves additional cardholder information based on card type, card number or member number.
+   * **Demographics Search:** retrieve additional cardholder information based on card type, card number or member number.
-   * **Contact:** updates contact information for a cardholder.
+   * **Contact:** update contact information for a cardholder.

-<span style="color:#ff6600;">**Details**</span> feature can search to retrieve basic cardholder information using full card number or other details such as email address, last name and phone.
-The service enables entities that do not store and maintain sensitive card information, such as digital providers needing data for use with other card APIs, to gain access to basic cardholder information based on commonly known information. _Supports Pan Tokenization (non-transaction token: NTT)_
+<span style="color:#ff6600;">**Details**</span> feature retrieves basic cardholder information using the full card number or other details such as email address, last name and phone.
+You can you Details endpoint to retrieve commonly known cardholder information for use with other Card Developer Card APIs on entities that don't store sensitive card information. _Supports Pan Tokenization (non-transaction token: NTT)_

-   * **Cardholder Search:** retrieves cardholder information based on other commonly known information.
+   * **Cardholder Search:** retrieve cardholder information based on other commonly known information.
    * **Additional Info Search:** retrieve additional information of a cardholder.
    * **Additional Info:** update the additional information of a cardholder.
    * **ATM Preferences Search:** retrieve  ATM preferences for a cardholder.
 Applies to debit card program.